Prompt Engineering Is Not a Job

 Prompts Are Experiments, Not Products

-Here's the mistake baked into the job title: it treats prompt optimization as a craft product, like carpentry.
+The job title bakes in a mistake: it treats prompt optimization as a craft product, like carpentry.
 You shape the wood, you sand it down, you arrive at something finished.
 But a prompt isn't furniture.
 It's a hypothesis.

 When you write a prompt, you are making a bet about how a specific model, at a specific temperature, on a specific input distribution, will behave.
 That bet has a half-life.
 OpenAI just shipped function calling this week, and if your prompt assumed function formatting through system-message hacks, your hand-tuned work may need revisiting.
 The underlying model gets updated.
 The input distribution shifts when real users arrive.
 The context window fills differently in production than in your test harness.